Below are major changes that have taken effect in the FAFSA Simplification Act.

 STEP 2 – CREATE YOUR FSA ID

-- Students and parents are required to use a FSA ID to sign their FAFSA form online and to access information about their financial aid on U.S. Department of Education websites.
+- Your FSA ID: The FSA ID is a username and password that you create and is used to sign your FAFSA and access certain Department of Education websites.
+Each student and parent will need to create their own FSA ID.
+Students and parents are required to use an FSA ID to sign their FAFSA form online and to access information about their financial aid on U.S. Department of Education websites.

-- Creating a FSA ID is easy and this video will help walk you through each step.
+- Creating an FSA ID is easy and this video will help walk you through each step.

 - Students should never create an FSA ID for their parent or guardian.
-Their FSA ID may be needed for other siblings or needed if they chose to go back to college themselves.
+Their FSA ID may be needed for other siblings or needed if they choose to go back to college themselves.

 - Your FSA ID is used to confirm your identity and electronically sign your federal student aid documents.